Traffic management on the X2-Series is done using rules and rule sets.

 Note that the traffic identification will happen in the interface ingress, using the following fields:

-When a link aggregation group is enabled for a group of interfaces, it is important to remember that when a port is inserted in one of these groups, it cannot be used in additional rules and will be displayed as unavailable in the port layout.
+When a load balancing group is enabled for a group of interfaces, it is important to remember that when a port is inserted in one of these groups, it cannot be used in additional rules and will be displayed as unavailable in the port layout.
+This also means that ports that are already used as output in one or more rules cannot be added to a load balancing group.
 Additionally, in order to have a consistent behavior of the load balancing group, all of the interfaces belonging to that group must operate at the same speed.

-It is possible to change the traffic distribution strategy via the Configure button in the Link Aggregation Group section of the Rule Set.
+It is possible to change the traffic distribution strategy via the Configure button in the Load Balancing Group section of the Rule Set.
 In this view, it is possible to select between:

 Note that if Flow Hash is used with source AND destination options enabled for L3 or L4, the unit will make sure to distribute the traffic maintaining flow symmetry and consistency.